samthebest/dump/agile-data-and-x-func-teams.md

 ### Cross Functional Data Science Teams

 I have heard and seen increasing frustration in the market as to what actually is a "Data Scientist", and how finding candidates with the full skill set seems to be extremly hard.
 How can a company build "a team of half a dozen Data Scientists", when they cannot even seem to find one.
 When the goal is unrealistic, the posts should shift, and here the focus should be on building a "Data Science Team", not "a team of Data Scientists".
+To do that we need experts in many different fields that then mentor each other.
+By using Agile practices like paring and code review, hopefully over time team members asymptotically approach the perfect "Data Scientist" while constantly delivering high quality Data Science products.

+Some people have observed that Data Scientists spend a lot of time "cleaning data", the reaction for some is to then hire more people whose sole job it is to clean data.
+Not only is this creating a very boring job but it's treating the symptoms not curing the cause.
+Rather than digress too much in this post, please see [Dirty Data is a Process Problem](LINK).

+The key roles you do need in a Data Science Team, which may or may not be shared by a single person are:

+1. **Software Developer**: Role is to review code, ensure high quality code, ensure *DD is followed, and ensure proper work flow process is followed.
+2. **Big Data Engineer**: Role is to contribute skills regarding complexity theory, writting Map Reduce jobs, understand Big Data Databases, oversea ETL, ensure high quality engineering and ensure fast efficient pipelines.
+3. **Machine Learning Expert**: This role is most similar to what we call "Data Scientists", they must deeply understand the process of training, prediction and evaluation, and effective modelling techniques.
+They may be most used to scripting languages like R and Python, but must be willing to learn "production" languages like Scala and Java.
+4. **Mathematician**: This role is emphasized distinctly from the above in that they ought to have a mathematics degree.
+Mathematics, especially probability, has many subtleties and depth that mean misuse is commonplace through having only a superficial understanding.
+The Mathematician must keep a watchful eye on evaluation techniques and model details.
+5. Half of a **Big Data DevOps**: This role is the most understated yet important role in the entire Big Data era.
+The logic is simple, no infrastructure, no Data Science.  ...

+**Software Developer**, **Big Data Engineer**, **Mathematician**, **Machine Learning Expert** and half of a **Big Data DevOps**, where all of them can write code in some capacity.

+3. A

+This should all be a separate mini post.

+#### Dirty Data is a Process Problem

 According to [this slightly offensive article](http://www.computerworld.com/article/2929766/data-analytics/youre-hiring-the-wrong-data-scientists.html) we should be hiring more "Data Engineers".
 Now I agree with many of the points made in the article, but the attitude regarding Data Science is a little arrogant.
 In particular it uses a hospital analogy where it compares Data Engineers to janitors and Data Scientists to Surgeons, ignoring the rudeness, it's quite wrong: